Mquinn960/sign-language/README.md

 **(Click the image below to watch the video demo)** [![Alt text](/Preview.png?raw=true "Preview")](https://youtu.be/8Ta_CMhd454)

+## For a comprehensive step by step guide on using these applications and some additional info on how they work, please see [my new help repo](https://github.com/Mquinn960/sign-language-help)

 ## Getting Started

 * Clone the repo onto your local machine by using: